Master-Follower feature

 Master follower requirements representation in Connections graph

 Now, the user can see the Master-Follower connections in the connections graph of the requirements module.
 Each colored connection shows the state of the Master-Follower relations (1).
+Refer to the Figure Connections Graph Representation.

-For example, the green connections show that the Master-Follower is the same while the yellow ones show that changes haven't been propagated by the owner of the requirements.
+For example, the green connections show that the Master-Follower is the same, while the yellow ones show that changes haven't been propagated by the owner of the requirements.
 If the connections are blue, that means the changes made in the Master were not applied to the Follower while the grey ones show that the Follower requirement is discarded/disconnected.

 Use Cases